Harold Gonsalves: Okinawa

 PFC Gonsalves landed with the 15th Marines on Okinawa on April 1, 1945.
 On April 15, he was a member of an eight-man forward observer team that directed artillery fire in support of an attack by the infantry on Japanese positions on Motobu Peninsula.
-When it finally became necessary for the team to advance to the actual front lines, the officer in charge took Gonsalves and one other man with him.
-Gonsalves was the acting Scout Sergeant of the team.
+There was an entrenched Japanese unit at Mount Yae.
+When it finally became necessary for the team to advance to the actual front lines, the officer in charge took Gonsalves and another man with him.
+Gonsalves was at that time the acting Scout Sergeant of the team, with Battery L, Fourth Battalion, 15th Marines of the Sixth Division.
 He and the other Marine were to lay telephone lines for communication with the artillery battalion.
 As the team advanced to the front, they were brought under heavy enemy rifles, grenades, and mortar fire.
 Just as the three had reached the front lines, a Japanese grenade landed among them.
 It was less than a foot from them.
 Without a moment's hesitation, Gonsalves flung himself on the grenade, taking the full explosion.
 The other two Marines were not touched by grenade fragments and successfully completed their mission.

+According to newspaper account, "After he was wounded and being returned to the lines in a stretcher he was fatally shot by snipers."
+Gonsalves was only 19 years old when he was killed in action.

 Post-World War II

 Medal of Honor

-The Medal of Honor, with citation signed by President Harry S. Truman, was presented on June 19, 1946, to PFC Gonsalves' sister in the presence of his parents at ceremonies in the office of the commanding general of the Department of the Pacific, Major General Henry Louis Larsen, USMC in San Francisco, California.
+The Medal of Honor, with citation signed by President Harry S. Truman, was presented on June 19, 1946, to PFC Gonsalves' sister in the presence of his parents at ceremonies in the office of the commanding general of the Department of the Pacific, Major General Henry Louis Larsen, USMC at the U.S. Navy Building in San Francisco, California.

 Burial

-PFC Gonsalves' remains were returned to the United States for reinternment after the war.
+PFC Gonsalves' remains were returned to the United States for reinterment after the war.
 He was buried with full military honors in Golden Gate National Cemetery in San Bruno, California, on March 20, 1949.

-Namesake
+Censorship

+On March 5, 2025, following the executive orders of President Donald Trump, Defense Secretary Pete Hegseth ordered the U.S. military to remove diversity-related content across the federal government.
+A photograph of Gonsalves was included among the 26,000 pieces of content flagged for removal for being perceived as promoting diversity, equity and inclusion due to his perceived racial background, having been of Portuguese heritage.

+Namesakes

-In 1958, the Northern Training Area, a US Marine Corps training base located in 20,000 acres (80 km2) of single and double canopy jungle on the northern end of Okinawa, was named after PFC Gonsalves in 1986.
+Established in 1958, the Northern Training Area, a US Marine Corps training base located in 20,000 acres (80 km2) of single and double canopy jungle on the northern end of Okinawa, was named after PFC Gonsalves in 1986.
 Its name was later changed in 1998 to the Marine Corps Jungle Warfare Training Center.

-Gonsalves Avenue, on MCAS Miramar, was named after him after the Marine Corps assumed control in 1997.
+Gonsalves Avenue, on Marine Corps Air Station Miramar (MCAS Miramar) was named after PFC Gonsalves after the Marine Corps assumed control in 1997.